 In many countries, plugs are different than those used in the U.S. (type A and B).
 To plug items into a socket, a plug adaptor will also be necessary.
 Adaptors can be purchased individually or in a travel package.
 Oftentimes, these travel packages also contain converters.
 These are available at stores selling electronics or at specialized travel shops and should be purchased prior to leaving the U.S. Alternatively, you may wish to purchase electric appliances once abroad.
 Even when using a converter, some appliances such as curling irons and hair dryers do not work efficiently.

 U.S. cell phones typically do not work abroad, unless they are unlocked and the sim card can be changed out.
 Cell phones can be purchased or leased abroad, and past participants have found them extremely useful.
 Check with your cell phone provider for options while abroad.
 U.S. domestic calling cards will not work when calling from foreign countries.
 Check with the provider to find out more information before purchasing.
 Keep in contact with family back home using free internet applications such as Skype, Facebook, What's App, Marco Polo, FaceTime, or Google Hangouts.

 Many students have found laptops, tablets, or smartphones useful.
 Keep in mind you may need adaptors and converters in order to charge your devices.
 Check ahead to find out what sort of computer and internet access you will have while abroad.

 Our Best Advice

-When it comes to packing the best advice we can give you is to only pack what you need.
+When it comes to packing, the best advice we can give you is to only pack what you need.
 Better yet, only pack what you can comfortably carry.
-(Imagine landing in country and you have to use public transport to get to the university—which may involve getting in and out of taxis, buses, subways, trains, or even boats.)
-Always remember you can (and are probably going to want to) buy things in country.
+(Imagine landing in-country and you have to use public transport to get to the university—which may involve getting in and out of taxis, buses, subways, trains, or even boats.)
+Always remember you can (and are probably going to want to) buy things when there.